ccb60/OA_Calculations/Recalc_OA_Parameters.md

 # Introduction

-In this notebook, we run calculations of the seawater carbonate systems from two data series in Casco Bay We want to check calculations of OA parameters from both FOCB and UNH, using CO2SYS or its derivatives.
-We rely principally on the R Package seacarb, but it does not provide a facility for working with pH measured on the NBS scale, which is what FOCB uses.
+In this notebook, we run calculations of the seawater carbonate systems from two data series in Casco Bay, using a variety of methods and a variety of tools.
+The goal is to check calculations, determine how assumptions may affect results, and figure out how to calculate carbonate chemistry using the tools we have available.

+We will check calculations of OA parameters from both FOCB and UNH, using CO2SYS or, more concretely, its derivatives in Python and R.

+We principally explore on the R Package seacarb, but it does not provide a facility for working with pH measured on the NBS scale, which is what FOCB uses.
 As a result, we have also run some calculations in PyCO2SYS.

 We do this for limited data from summer and fall of 2016, because there